Pprave1/Mission-to-Mars/README.md

 ![Challenge_del2.png](Challenge_images/Challenge_del2.png)

-#### Finally to clean the page updated the index.html file using Bootstrap3 grid sysytem ,aded images as thumbnails,to make web page mobile-responsive.
+#### Finally to clean the page updated the index.html file using Bootstrap3 grid sysytem ,added images as thumbnails,to make web page mobile-responsive.

 #### Customized the button